kallaspriit/jquery-slider/README.md

 * Supports displaying range and current value
 * Supports setting step size
 * Works for any range including 0..1
+* Range and value can be updated at any time
 * It's tiny - just 6KB minified